Microbiology (MIC) - Graduate Courses

 BIO/MIC 721 Cr.1-2

 Directed readings or presentation of material not available in formal departmental courses.
 Repeatable for credit - maximum four between BIO and MIC.
 (Cross-listed with BIO/MIC.)
+Consent of instructor.
 Offered Fall, Spring.

 MIC 730 Cr.2